lizmat/articles/its-time-to-rak-3.md

 ### --type=words

-Match any line that contains the literal pattern as a **word**.
+The "words" value on `--type` indicates that a line will match if it contains the literal pattern as a **word**.
 A word here is defined as a string consisting of alphanumeric characters, with non-alphanumeric characters (or the absence of a character) on both ends.
 ```
 # Look for "six" as a word on any line in file "twenty"
 $ rak --type=words six twenty